sinatra/sinatra.github.com/documentation.markdown

 ### Release Notes

-See the `CHANGES` file included for release notes about each release:
+See the `CHANGELOG.md` file included for release notes about each release:

  * [2.0.8.1](https://github.com/sinatra/sinatra/blob/v2.0.8.1/CHANGELOG.md)
    January 2, 2020